Honopū Valley: Menehune

-The only available information about the ancient mythological Menehune people of Polynesia comes from the stories told by natives.
-Native Hawaiians refer to the Menehune as being the “kamaʻaina”, or "children of the land".
-While they may simply be mythical, the Menehune are said to have lived throughout the Hawaiian Islands, including Kauai, which they inhabited in large numbers.
+Native Hawaiians refer to the ancient mythological Menehune people of Polynesia as being kamaʻaina, or "children of the land".
+While they may simply be mythical, the Menehune are said to have lived throughout the Hawaiian Islands, including Kauaʻi, which they inhabited in large numbers.
 The Honopu Valley is also known as "the valley of the lost tribe" because it was the home of the last Menehune.

 Travel

 Honopū Ridge, above the cliffs, can be visited with a few miles' walk.
 The view along the way includes that of the ocean and the beach of Honopū.
 There are tour boats that travel along the coast and helicopters offering aerial views of the valley.
 The Kalalau Trail ends near Honopū Valley.

 Honopū Valley in film

 Aircraft and boats that are part of Hollywood film productions are the only ones allowed in Honopū Valley.
 Honopū Valley is perhaps most famous for its appearances in the 1976 remake of King Kong and in the 1998 movie Six Days Seven Nights.

 In the 1976 remake of King Kong the beaches and jungles of Kauai, Hawaii stood in for South Pacific.
 Originally only the jungle scenes were to be shot in Hawaii and the rest on Zuma Beach, California.
 Producer Dino De Laurentiis, however, was so pleased with Hawaii that he decided to film all the beach scenes at Honopū and Kalalau Valley.
 The producers and production crew of King Kong were told that Honopū Valley was uninhabited, but on the day that they arrived to start filming, they were shocked to find honeymooners on the beach.
 Scenes that involved filming in the ocean were hard to film due to the 12-foot-high waves.
 Most of the crew got seasick and one filming boat almost capsized.
 Examples of involved scenes are when the party arrive on Skull Island and the nighttime arrival to rescue Dwan; other scenes are the arrival of equipment to capture King Kong and Fred Wilson directing the rescue mission.

 For the film Six Days Seven Nights, Hawaii stood in for French Polynesia.
 Among the scenes filmed on Honopū Beach is the one in which Harrison Ford runs from pirates.
 The arch is also included in the film.

 Other Hollywood movies filmed in Honopū Valley include Honeymoon in Vegas, Acapulco Gold, and Raiders of the Lost Ark.

 More recently the beach and surrounding scenery were used as location for the fourth in the Pirates of the Caribbean series of movies, On Stranger Tides (2011).